willianjusten/btc-converter/README.md

     -A, --amount <amount>      Value in Bitcoin to convert.
 (Default: 1)
 ```

-## Running the tests

-Explain how to run the automated tests for this system

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License